 HOW TO START A GROUP?

-The first step to starting a group is to establish a Block Captain/coordinator.
-Depending on the group size it may call for two or more captains.
-Begin talking with your neighbors to see who else is interested.
-Once you have enough interest, contact the Pueblo Police Department Crime Prevention Officer, Brandon Beauvais at 719-553-2484 or email him at firstname.lastname@example.org for further instruction and assistance.
-We will then schedule your first meeting and present a packet of information to be shared with your group, followed by questions or concerns that need to be addressed.
+The first step to starting a group is to establish a Group Leader.
+Depending on the size of your area it may call for Assistant Group Leaders as well.
+Once this is established begin talking with your neighbors to see who else is interested.
+Once you have enough interest, contact the Pueblo Police Department Crime Prevention Officer, Brandon Beauvais at 719-553-2484 or email him at firstname.lastname@example.org to schedule your initial presentation from the police department to your group followed by any questions or concerns related to your area.

 Other meeting discussion topics can include conditions in parks, vacant lots, vacant buildings, traffic, noise, gangs, scams, zoning violations, Health Department issues, Neighborhood Watch logs, citizen/police cooperation, updated news/statistics/crime maps of crime in the area etc.